orkestron-ai/software-meta-model/b3-implementation/readme.md

 Defines:

 - technology model (301)
-- code implementation model (302)
+- code model (302)
+- runtime model (303)
 - relationships across layers

 ---

 ## Summary

-Bundle 3 defines **how the system becomes real software**.
+Bundle 3 defines how the system **becomes real, running software**.

-It connects architecture with actual code and technologies, ensuring the system is:
+It connects technology, code, and runtime into a single execution model, ensuring the system is:

 - implementable
-- traceable
+- deployable
+- observable (in future bundles)
-- maintainable
+- scalable
-- executable
+- executable in real-world environments